Graphically discrete groups and rigidity: Introduction

 In Proposition \ref{prop:HNNnotGD} we give a general criterion to show an HNN extension is not graphically discrete.
 In particular, we use this to deduce a right-angled Artin group $A_\Gamma$ is graphically discrete if and only if $\Gamma$ is a complete graph.

 If the automorphism group of a connected locally finite graph contains uniform lattices that are not virtually isomorphic, then these uniform lattices are neither graphically discrete nor action rigid.
-Results in \cite{BurgerMozes00,Forester22} then imply that any product of free groups $F_m\times F_n$ and certain Baumslag--Solitar groups (including BS($k, kn$) for coprime $k$ and $n$) are neither graphically discrete nor action rigid.
+Results in \cite{BurgerMozes00,forester2024incommensurable} then imply that any product of free groups $F_m\times F_n$ and certain Baumslag--Solitar groups (including BS($k, kn$) for coprime $k$ and $n$) are neither graphically discrete nor action rigid.
+In addition, work of Francoeur \cite{francoeur2025bireversible} implies that infinite bireversible groups are not graphically discrete (see Theorem \ref{thm:bireversible}).

 We also note that graphically discrete groups were considered by de la Salle--Tessera, as groups in \emph{family $\cC$}~\cite[Section 6]{delasalletessera2019char}.
 They proved that Cayley graphs of torsion-free graphically discrete groups are \emph{uniquely strongly local-to-global rigid}; see the reference for definitions.